|Here's where we can advise|

-Recent changes in the law have required all employers (without exception) to provide a pension arrangement to staff and enroll them in the scheme if their earnings exceed £10,000 (subject to age limits).
+All employers (without exception other than a 1-person, owner-managed business) are required to provide a pension arrangement to staff and enroll them in the scheme if their earnings exceed £10,000 (subject to age limits).
 The employer must make minimum contributions to the arrangement, and also notify staff earning below the limit that they can opt into the pension arrangement.
 There are hefty penalties if employers fail to abide by the law.
-The rate of minimum employer contributions will increase to 2% from April 2018, and 3% from April 2019.
+The rate of minimum employer contributions is 2% from April 2018, increasing to 3% from April 2019.

 Your home as a source of finance?